kaustubh027/Password-Based-Door-Lock-System/README.md

 The door is connected to system with the help of dc motor

 DC motor controls the action of opening and closing the door.

+LCD gives the user friendly interface for the message